 - Walking Gait Issues.

 - Incorrect Footwear.
 Over wearing flimsy footwear like flip flops can heighten the risk.

 What are the common symptoms of a Heel Spur?

-The most common symptom of a heel spur is a feeling of pain, inflammation and swelling at the front of the heel.
-The affected area is often warm to the touch and is said to feel as if you’ve stood on a knife when first standing up.
+The most common symptom of a Heel Spur is a feeling of pain, inflammation and swelling at the front of the heel.
+The affected area is also often warm to the touch and is said to feel as if you’ve stood on a knife when first standing up.
 Throughout the rest of the day, the pain will lessen into more of a dull ache, with the point of tenderness at the bottom of the heel making it difficult to walk barefoot.

 How are Heel Spurs diagnosed?